shanmugarajbe/react-practice-todo/README.md

-# react-practice-todo
+# React-practice-todo
-A practice appfor beginners to understand the react.
+A practice app for beginners to understand the react.

+## Requirements
+- React
+- Webpack
+- Axios